 The Obermatt Value Ranks clearly show that Volkswagen has the best prospects, followed by Daimler and BMW.
 The outlook for Nissan, Honda, Toyota, and GM, on the other hand, is rather gloomy.
 They are all at a similarly low share price level and are receiving good Value Ranks in return.

 What do you think of the ranks?
 Do you agree with the market or do you think differently?
-For me, the high Value Rank of Toyota makes no sense.
-For this reason, I would buy Toyota because they produce good cars.
+For Dr. Stern, the high Value Rank of Toyota makes no sense.
+For this reason, he would buy Toyota because they produce good cars.
 And since the company has a high Value Rank, it will only have to deliver an average performance in the future to generate a good return on the current share price.

 Now something entertaining.
 Here are the Value Ranks of Pepsi and Coca Cola: